digipolisantwerp/demo-oauth2-consumer_app_nodejs/README.md

 ## How to consume the Aprofile API

+### Run application using docker-compose
+* Update .env file with your client ID and client secret for AProfiel and MProfiel
+* Run `docker-compose -f docker-compose.dev.yml up --build`

-### Install application
+### Run application using node
-* update config/services.yml with your client_id, client_secret and redirect_uri
+* Update config/services.config.js with your client ID, client secret and redirect URI for AProfiel and MProfiel
-* npm install && node index.js
+* Run `npm install && node app.js`

 ### Authenticate
 Then browse to http://localhost:3000/ to start the authentication flow.